Benchmarks · Proof

 Test Data

-Transport
+Transport · QUIC

-Purpose-built for distributed data
+Built for distributed data across real distance

 Measured Result